 The clans shared many traits beyond appearance.
 Hard working and industrious, the Forge Folk labored constantly leading to little time for recreation in any of the clan halls.
 On a Saturday night, you’d find more entertainment in an Amish barn than in Caradar.
 Dwarves were efficient delvers though and made good use of Grandar’s largesse by inventing machines powered by earthsong to help delve.
 Dwarves also had an artistic side, and wrote music with short, simple rhythms and strong bass lines heavy on percussion.
 They worked out a system using drums to transmit messages between the clan halls faster than any weasel ride.
 They also possessed a knack for stonework and showed off their skill by sculpting beautiful statues and pillars to decorate the clan halls.
 And the Runesmiths, the artisans of the forge, smithed armor and weapons bedecked in jewels worthy of the Smithsonian.

 Dar Highfather was the Firstborn of the Dwarves.
-After the Congress, he looked for his Secondborn in the mountains and found them inside Mount Tarnillar, sleeping in nine birthing chambers, one for each of the clans, There’s a lot more to the story than that, Dar was a busy bee, and he had to work for the it.
-It’s not like the Secondborn were sleeping out in the open and waiting for a tap on the shoulder.
+After the Congress, he looked for his Secondborn in the mountains and found them inside Mount Tarnillar, sleeping in nine birthing chambers, one for each of the clans.
+There’s a lot more to the story than that.
+The details are in the Caradar entry, but for now suffice it to say that before finding the Secondborn, Dar was quite the busy bee.

-Glistening gems lit up the Halls of Ruling like the Christmas tree a Rockefeller Center, enough to buy Google, Apple and Microsoft several times over, delighting Dar, and the Forge Folk inherited his fondness for them and precious metals too.
-If it sparkled, glistened or gleamed, they like it.
-Gold, silver, diamonds, rubies, you name it, their eyes grew wide as sauces at the sight of it.
+Glistening gems lit up the Halls of Ruling like the Christmas tree a Rockefeller Center, enough to buy Google, Apple and Microsoft several times over, delighting Dar and the rest of the Forge Folk who shared his fondness for them and precious metals too.
+If it sparkled, glistened or gleamed, they liked it.
+Gold, silver, diamonds, rubies, you name it, their eyes grew wide as saucers at the sight of it.
 They didn’t hoard treasure in the traditional sense, they kept it proudly on display as ornaments braided into beards, wind chimes hanging from eaves, fine jewelry, and decoration on breastplates, axes, helms and hammers, pillars and statues.

 In the Elder Days, marriage between the clans was quite rare.
 When a Dwarven maiden announced her readiness to marry, her parents would entertain offers from potential husbands.
 Suitors from other clans were discouraged, it was a matter of numbers and clan pride.
 Arranged marriages were not uncommon and were the easiest way to get a fair price for a daughter’s hand.
 Marrying for money, or to keep your parents happy, didn’t have negative connotations, it was how things were done.
 If the Forge Folk were asked to come up with a Letterman top ten list ranking their values, marital bliss might not have made the cut.